yxhong-tw/Linux-Operating-System-Project-2/README.md

 # Linux-Operating-System-Project-2

-The second project of the Linux Operating System course.
+This repository is the second project of Linux Operating System course during the autumn semester of 2022 at NCU.

 ## How to use?
 You can compile `main.c` with below command: